Sociedad Latina Listed by pear Ransomware Group

 Support in education, civic engagement, workforce development, and arts and culture, specifically tailored for multilingual learners

-On June 25, 2026, the pear Ransomware Group added Sociedad Latina to its public leak site, confirming that internal files had been exfiltrated from the Boston-based nonprofit that supports multilingual learners through education, civic engagement, workforce development, and arts and culture programs.
+On June 25, 2026, the pear Ransomware Group added Sociedad Latina to its public leak site, claiming that internal files had been exfiltrated from the Boston-based nonprofit that supports multilingual learners through education, civic engagement, workforce development, and arts and culture programs.

 Available reporting describes the incident as a ransomware attack in which the group claims to have stolen internal documents.
 The organization’s leak page appeared on the pear Ransomware Group’s onion site hosted at pearsmob5sn44ismokiusuld34pnfwi6ctgin3qbvonpoob4lh3rmtqd.onion.
 No exact victim count or list of specific records has been published.
 Public reporting indicates the exposed material consists of internal files rather than a structured database of customer records.
 The deadline for payment or further publication remains controlled by the attackers.